COVID-19 Response and Modified Services

 We will continue to provide essential services to vulnerable populations in San Francisco, but in a modified format in order to proactively prevent the spread of the virus while still feeding, clothing, sheltering, and caring for those who need it the most.

-All of our volunteers are required to wear masks at all times, and all of our volunteer shifts allow for social distancing.
+St. Anthony’s is taking precautions to mitigate the risk of COVID-19.
+All volunteers are required to wear masks at all times, and all of our volunteer shifts allow for social distancing.
 Please see our shift calendar for current opportunities.
-We understand our Dining Room shifts may not be the best fit for everyone, and more volunteer opportunities are coming soon!
-To receive updates about new shifts as they are available, please fill out this form.

 Please note that Golden Gate Avenue between Leavenworth and Jones is closed, except for scheduled drop-offs, between 6am and 3pm.